 Always apply Lidocaine cream as instructed by your doctor.
 Read the patient information leaflet and ask your doctor or pharmacist if you are not sure.

 What if I apply too much?

-Applying too much ointment can cause adverse effects.
+Applying too much ointment can cause adverse effects or irritate the area of the skin you are applying it to.
 Speak to your doctor if you have applied too much ointment.

 Lidocaine 5% Ointment Side Effects

 Information on common side effects can be found on the main page.